minishift/minishift/docs/docker-machine-drivers.md

 Minishift uses Docker Machine to manage the OpenShift VM, so it benefits from the driver plugin architecture that Docker Machine uses to provide a consistent way to manage various VM providers.
-Minikube embeds VirtualBox and VMware Fusion drivers so there are no additional steps to use them.
-However, other drivers require an extra binary to be present in the host _PATH_.
+Minishift embeds VirtualBox and VMware Fusion drivers so there are no additional steps to use them.
+However, other drivers require an extra binary to be present on the _PATH_.

 The following drivers currently require driver plugin binaries to be present in the host PATH: